lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 {: .notice}

 ##Download the Data
-First, we will download the data to a location on your computer.
+First, we will download the data to a location on the computer.
 To download the data for this tutorial, select the blue button **Download NEON Teaching Data
 Subset: Meteorological Data for Harvard Forest**.
 Note: In other NEON Data Skills tutorials download all data subsets in the **Download Data** section